Petroleum history and energy research sources.

 You will find – among many others – the Internet Archive, which is building a digital library with free access to researchers, historians, scholars, and the general public.
 Also linked is the Prelinger Archives, which allows access to films of historic significance produced by and for hundreds of U.S. corporations, nonprofit organizations, trade associations, community and interest groups, and educational institutions.

-The Prelinger collection includes downloadable files in a variety of formats, for example, the 13-minute “Destination Earth,” an entertaining 1956 cartoon by the American Petroleum Institute where a Martian learns that oil and competition are two things that help make America great.
-Among oil patch artists, painter JoAnn Cowans of Fullerton, California, is among this historical society’s earliest volunteers.
-She has donated selections from her award-winning art to many community petroleum museums.
+The Prelinger collection includes downloadable files in a variety of formats, for example, the 13-minute “Destination Earth,” an entertaining 1956 cartoon by the American Petroleum Institute where a Martian learns about oil.

-Artist seeks home for her Epic “Oil and Guts” Oilfield Mural; Canadian author Joyce Hunt tells the History of Alberta’s Massive Energy Resource: Tar Sands; Michigan Natural Resources Trust Fund 1976-2011 by Jack Westbrook; and William Brice’s comprehensive Myth, Legend, Reality – Edwin Laurentine Drake and the Early Oil Industry.
+Other resource links include the work of petroleum geologist Jeff A. Spencer (see Texas Oil and Gas – Postcards of Texas Petroleum History) and an artist seeking home for her “Oil and Guts” oilfield mural; Canadian author Joyce Hunt telling the History of Alberta’s Massive Energy Resource: Tar Sands; Michigan Natural Resources Trust Fund 1976-2011 by Jack Westbrook; and William Brice’s comprehensive Myth, Legend, Reality – Edwin Laurentine Drake and the Early Oil Industry.

-energy education contactsAnswers about the petroleum industry heritage often can be found in issues of the Society’s original Petroleum Age newsletter, published from June 2004 to March 2009.
+The American Oil & Gas Historical Society’s coverage of U.S. petroleum industry heritage began in issues of the society’s publication Petroleum Age newsletter, published from June 2004 to March 2009 (Library of Congress ISSN 1930-5915).

-The 16-page newsletter’s articles and museum news features, many of them now posted on this website, offer little-known stories about more than 150 years of U.S. exploration and production.
+The 16-page newsletter’s articles and museum news features, many of them now posted on this website, offered little-known stories about U.S. exploration and production.

 American Oil & Gas Families